A Douro Valley day trip is an absolute must for wine lovers in Portugal. Here’s how to have the best day trip from Porto to Douro Valley!

 Here’s just a little snippet of what it’s like wine tasting in Douro Valley:

 As I turned around I had the whole expanse of the Douro Valley before me, the cobalt-blue river snaking its way through the steep mossy-green hills for as far as the eye could see.

-As we were just moving from the reds into the ports, the syrupy sweet dessert wine and what this region is famous for, the wine won out.
+As we were moving from the reds onto the ports, the syrupy sweet dessert wine and what this region is famous for, the wine won out.